corscript/corscript/README.md

 # Corscript
-Corscript is a programming language written in Python
+Corscript is a programming language written in Python and designed for beginners.